Health & Wellness

 Unfortunately, dog strokes are usually caused by underlying conditions like heart and kidney disease, cancer, high blood pressure, hypothyroidism, Addison’s disease, liver failure, infections and auto-immune diseases.
 These conditions make pups more likely to have blood clots or excessive bleeding, leading to strokes.

-“A stroke is caused by an interruption in blood flow to one or more parts of the brain,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“A stroke is caused by an interruption in blood flow to one or more parts of the brain,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Signs of strokes in dogs